[a.k.a. Frazer Fir, Frasier Fir]

 --- Fraser Fir transplants [sold out till Fall 2019]

---- Fraser Fir conservation grade plug transplants [now shipping]
+--- Fraser Fir conservation grade plug transplants [sold out till Spring 2020]

 • Comparable alternative species: Balsam Fir, Canaan Fir, Concolor Fir, and Douglas Fir.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide